Metamind-Innovations/realm_task_3_3_xai_uc2/README.md

 ## Pharmacogenomics (PGx) Analysis with Explainability

-This project provides explainable AI tools for analyzing pharmacogenomic phenotype predictions made by PharmCAT.
+This project provides tools for analyzing pharmacogenomic phenotype predictions made by PharmCAT and provide explanations regarding its outputs.
-It uses multiple explanation methods (SHAP, LIME, and perturbation-based analysis) with a fuzzy logic system to explain which genetic variants contribute to phenotype predictions and includes a fairness analyzer to detect potential biases across demographic groups.
+It uses correlation analysis and mutual information techniques to identify which genetic variants contribute to phenotype predictions and includes fairness analysis to detect potential biases across demographic groups.

 ## Project Overview

-PharmCAT is a software tool that analyzes genetic data (VCF files) to predict pharmacogenomic phenotypes that influence drug metabolism and response.
+PharmCAT is a tool that analyzes genetic data (VCF files) to predict pharmacogenomic phenotypes that influence drug metabolism and response.
-This project adds an explainability layer to understand why PharmCAT makes specific predictions and to identify potential biases in those predictions
+This project adds an explainability layer to understand why PharmCAT makes specific predictions and to identify potential biases.

 Key components:
-1. Converting VCF genetic data to analyzable csv format.
+1. Converting VCF genetic data to analyzable CSV format
-2. Providing explainability for PharmCAT predictions using a blend of SHAP, LIME, and perturbation-based analysis.
+2. Mapping phenotypes to numeric values for analysis
+3. Performing correlation analysis and mutual information analysis to explain PharmCAT predictions
-3. Analyzing potential demographic bias and fairness issues in predictions.
+4. Analyzing potential demographic bias and fairness issues in predictions
-4. Visualizing results with comprehensive dashboards for each gene and overall summaries.
+5. Visualizing results for better interpretation (Optional script provided.
+Not used in kubeflow pipeline)

 The project focuses on the key pharmacogenes: **CYP2B6, CYP2C9, CYP2C19, CYP3A5, SLCO1B1, TPMT, and DPYD.**

 ## Getting Started

 ### Prerequisites

 - Python 3.10
 - Docker (for running PharmCAT)
 - Required Python packages (install via `pip install -r requirements.txt`)

+### Data Preparation

+1. Place your VCF files in the `data/` directory
+2. Ensure demographic data is in `Demographics/` (e.g. `pgx_cohort.csv` and `population_codes.md`)
+3. Ground truth data should be placed in `Groundtruth/groundtruth_phenotype_filtered.csv`

+### Running PharmCAT

+Use Docker to run PharmCAT on your VCF files: `docker run -v /path/to/data/:/data -v /path/to/result/:/result pharmcat-realm --input_folder /data --result_folder /result`
+This will generate phenotype predictions in the result directory.

 ### Execution Steps
 1. **Download Dataset:** Download the provided dataset from [here](https://maastrichtuniversity.sharepoint.com/:f:/r/sites/FSE-REALM/Shared%20Documents/WP6/Open_Source_Datasets_per_UC/UC2_PGx2P_VITO/Data/V2?csf=1&web=1&e=1ReQnp).